• Skip to Content

 Academic & Research Ethics (and Avoiding Plagiarism) Course Requirement

-All students must complete PH.550.860 Academic & Research Ethics at JHSPH prior to or during the first term of enrollment in the School.
+All students must complete PH.550.860 Academic & Research Ethics at BSPH prior to or during the first term of enrollment in the School.
 Students must complete the Avoiding Plagiarism training developed by JHU's Sheridan Libraries, which is an online course.
 Students must submit the completion certificates as proof of completion of these pieces of training.
 Subsequent terms registration can be blocked awaiting the completion of these courses.

 Office of Institutional Equity